polterguy/magic/backend/files/misc/common-startup-files/default-files/functions/misc/dream-prompt-compress-memory.md

 # Function; Dream prompt compress memory
 FUNCTION ==> dream-prompt-compress-memory

 This function will compress the working context memory by summarizing all facts using GPT-4.1-mini.
-Below is the exact function signature and JSON invocation format for this function.

 ```plaintext
 ___